Optimizing real-time performance

 Supports forward or deferred rendering

-Whether you’re building 2D, 3D, or AR/VR projects, the Universal Render Pipeline lets you develop once and deploy everywhere.
+Whether you’re building 2D, 3D, or AR/VR projects, the Universal Render Pipeline lets you develop once and deploy anywhere.

 - Mac and iOS